 Admittedly I was incredibly nervous about doing this shoot, even though it was my idea, I had never done anything this experimental before with my photography.
 It sounded simple enough though, longer shutter speed equals motion blur, the smaller the aperture the less light you let in.
 But then there are ND filters, which I have little experience with, AND I was working with Illford’s new Ortho Plus 80 film, so I had absolutely no idea how any of this was going to turn out, but as it turns out, I managed.

-The blurred individuals in the fore/background of these photos are all part of Drea’s family of artists.
+The blurred individuals in surrounding Drea are a part of her family of artists.
 There’s a recording artist, a fashion designer, a craftsman, an educator, a painter, a photographer (me), and an interior designer– all based in Newark.